Woman Ironing: Imaging and discoveries

 In 1989, a study of Woman Ironing revealed an apparent portrait of a man underneath the surface of the 1904 work of art.
-It is important to note that this is not the only Picasso painting that has a hidden image underneath its surface.
+This is not the only Picasso painting with a hidden image underneath its surface.
 For example, when asked to discuss Seated Woman and Child, more than fifty years after its completion in 1901, it is reported that Picasso replied with a "touch of regret," mentioning a lost work that lay beneath it.
 "Maybe one could still see it if one radiographed the painting," he suggested.

 Early in his career financial constraints were certainly part of his motivations for reusing canvases.
 Even though an artist has the option of scraping off an earlier work, or covering an old image with an even coat of ground to prepare the surface for the new painting, Picasso did this very rarely.
 Instead, he reworked his paintings directly over earlier images without eliminating the previous attempt.

 Conservators and researchers can generally recognize anomalies in a painting by observing variation on its surface with the naked eye.
 To confirm that these variations are the product of an earlier image, a number of technical means to look beneath the visible image can be used.
 X-rays and infrared light can penetrate the layers of a painting to reveal paint changes and an artist's reworking that are normally hidden from view.

 The infrared camera posed technological limitations that prevented further discoveries until recently.
 The need to revise the original restoration of the work conducted in the 1950s, as well as earlier imaging process and findings, led to an in-depth technical-scientific study of Woman Ironing.
 Two types of infrared cameras, hyperspectral and multispectral, were used for the recent studies.

 Even though the current methods allowed for a better view of the brushwork and contours of the man's portrait beneath Woman Ironing, the resulting new infrared images do not provide accurate details of its painting palette.
 Up to now, microscopic analysis revealed that the true colors of the male portrait include rosy flesh tones and a bright red necktie.
 The outcome images of x-radiography are superior to those of infrared in areas of the composition containing white lead paint, therefore the x-ray of Woman Ironing captures best the characteristics of the brushstrokes in areas such as the man's face and sleeve.

 Comprehensive reports on the findings of these extensive conservation and research efforts are set to be released in 2016.